cash-flow

 Practical Tips

-• Track working capital monthly and set a minimum threshold you won't drop below.
+• Track working capital monthly and set a minimum threshold you will not drop below — most lenders covenant this at 1.2–1.5x current liabilities

-• Negotiate longer payment terms with suppliers and shorter terms with customers to improve working capital.
+• Negotiate longer payment terms with suppliers and shorter terms with customers — every day shaved off the cash conversion cycle frees real cash

 Automate Your Finances with AI